confluentinc/cp-demo/docs/on-prem.rst

       ./scripts/sbc/add-broker.sh

-   The script will return when Self Balancing Clusters has acknowledged the broker-addition and started a rebalance task.
+   The script will return when |sbc-long| has acknowledged the broker addition and started a rebalance task.

 #.
 Open Control Center at http://localhost:9021 and navigate to Brokers.
 The Self-balancing panel will show 1 in-progress task.
    Click on the panel and locate the in-progress add-broker task for broker with ID ``broker.3``.